-All of the loans in the Bank's portfolio are federally guaranteed or have a commitment to be full faith and credit obligations of the U.S. government.
-The Bank's borrowings increased by \$56,234,785 reflecting a related increase in loans receivable.
+All of the loans in the Bank's portfolio are federally guaranteed or have a commitment to be full faith and credit obligations of the United States.
+The Bank's borrowings increased by \$47,273,318 reflecting a related increase in loans receivable.